The Misfit of Demon King Academy: Plot

 After 2,000 years of countless wars and strife, the demon king Anos Voldigoad made a deal with the human hero, Kanon, to sacrifice his own life to ensure peace could flourish.
 Reincarnating 2,000 years later, Anos finds that royal demons now harshly rule over lower class hybrid demons in a society that values Anos's pureblood descendants over the demons who interbred with other species, such as humans and spirits.
-Finding that magic as a whole has begun to decline and his descendants weaker as a result of the peace he created, Anos, now technically a hybrid himself, decides to reclaim his former title.
+Finding that magic as a whole has begun to decline and his descendants are weaker as a result of the peace he created, Anos, now technically a hybrid himself, decides to reclaim his former title.
 However, he must first graduate from the Demon King Academy, where he is labeled a total misfit.